 Sign up to our Free Weekly Newsletter

 Some scholars claimed that the tunnel predated the time of Hezekiah.
 However, the discovery of the Siloam Inscription, found near the southern end of the tunnel in 1880, aligns with the description of King Hezekiah constructing a conduit and a pool to supply Jerusalem with water.
-Archeological findings published in 2023 further demonstrated the engineering features of the water management system that included sluices to regulate the water flow through the tunnel to prevent flooding in the city.
+Archaeological findings published in 2023 further demonstrated the engineering features of the water management system that included sluices to regulate the water flow through the tunnel to prevent flooding in the city.

 2. The Pool of Siloam